emanuele/kernel_two_sample_test/README.md

 kernel_two_sample_test
 ======================

-A python implementation of the kernel two-samples test as in Gretton et al 2012 (JMLR).
+A Python implementation of the kernel two-sample test as in Gretton et al 2012 (JMLR).